-- close relatives (mother, sister, or daughter) with breast cancer.
-The risk is especially higher if both the mother and sister have had breast cancers, if a relative developed her cancer before age 50, if the relative had breast cancer in both breasts, if there is both ovary and breast cancers in the family, or if a male family member has been diagnosed with breast cancer
+- First-degree relatives (mother, sister, or daughter) with breast cancer.
+The risk is especially higher if both the mother and sister have had breast cancers, if a relative developed her cancer before age 50, if the relative had breast cancer in both breasts, if there is both ovarian and breast cancers in the family, or if a male family member has been diagnosed with breast cancer

 Benefits of early detection

-Early detection of breast cancer is important to every woman, regardless of risk factors, because the earlier a cancer is found, the smaller it is.
+Early detection of breast cancer is important to every woman, regardless of risk factors, because the earlier a cancer is found, the smaller it is likely to be.
 Studies have clearly shown that the smaller the size of the breast cancer when detected, the better the chance of a surgical cure and long-term survival.
 Smaller breast cancers are also less likely to have already spread to lymph nodes and to other organs such as the lungs, liver, bones, and brain.

-Mammograms can detect many small breast cancers long before they may be felt by breast examinations, and there is extensive evidence that early detection by mammograms has improved survival in women with this disease.
+Mammograms can detect many small breast cancers long before they may be felt during breast examinations.
+There is extensive evidence that early detection by mammography has improved survival in women with this disease.

-However, some 10% to15% of breast cancers is not detected by mammograms, but are detected by breast examinations.
+Some 10% to 15% of breast cancers are not detected through mammograms, but are detected by breast examinations.
 Therefore a normal mammogram does not completely exclude the possibility of breast cancer, and breast self-examinations and breast examinations by a doctor remain important.